ampl/mp/README.rst

   cd build
   cmake -DBUILD=all ..  # Generate native build scripts.

+Note: If the arith.h file used by default does not match the target architecture, or if the compiler is not sufficiently compatible with gcc or Microsoft C/C++, run `cmake -DBUILD=all -DGENERATE_ARITH=true ..` to generate an architecture-specific arit.h file with `arithchk`.

 If you are on a \*nix system, you should now see a Makefile in the current directory.
 Now you can build MP by running ``make``.